• Home

 People often first learn about the world of work and money from their parents—and that early advice sticks around for life.
 Julie Sweet, CEO of Accenture, was just 15 years old when her dad taught her an important life lesson.

 Raised in a working-class family, Sweet would enter local debate tournaments and speech contests as a teen in the hope of winning cash prizes.
-She’d often win—but one time she lost at the Lions Club tournament to the daughter of the club’s president, and complained to her dad about the outcome.
+She’d often win—but one time she lost at a Lions Club tournament to the daughter of the club’s president, and complained to her dad about the outcome.
 His response fueled her drive to be a successful leader.

 “My father looks at me, and he says, ‘First of all, Julie, you’re never going to be the daughter of the president of the Lions Club.
-That’s not the family you were born into,’” Sweet told Fortune last year. “‘And I believe you can do anything, but…you have to be so much better than anyone else that they have to give it to you.”
+That’s not the family you were born into,’” Sweet told Fortune last year. “‘And I believe you can do anything, but … you have to be so much better than anyone else that they have to give it to you.”

 Airbnb CEO Brian Chesky also credited his dad’s tough love to trying his hardest in running his $74 billion rental company.

 “My dad never told me I was talented or smart, and he probably did me a service,” Chesky said on Simon Sinek’s A Bit of Optimism podcast last year.
-“He only rewarded effort…if you reward a child for being intrinsically good, they’re going to be afraid to try because they don’t want to disprove you.
+“He only rewarded effort … If you reward a child for being intrinsically good, they’re going to be afraid to try, because they don’t want to disprove you.
 But if you reward effort, the only way to fail is to not give it your all.”

 About the Author